awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-troubleshooting.md

 **There is no return route for traffic**
 The targets registered with an Internet\-facing load balancer must have a route to the internet\.

+**The instance is in a peered VPC**
+If you have instances in a peered VPC, you must register them with your load balancer by IP address, not by instance ID\.
+If the peered VPC is in the same region as the load balancer, the instances must be [Nitro\-based instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances)\.

 ## Targets receive more health check requests than expected<a name="health-check-interval"></a>